-We provide transmission service throughout New York State over our more than 1,400 circuit-miles of high voltage transmission lines.
-We operate and maintain our facilities with a strong commitment to safety and the environment and work closely with the New York Independent System Operator (NYISO), other transmission owners and the New York State Public Service Commission to help ensure a high level of power-system reliability.
+The New York Power Authority provides transmission service in various parts of New York State over more than 1,400 circuit-miles of transmission facilities, which account for one-third of the state’s high-voltage lines.
+We operate and maintain our power lines with a strong commitment to safety and the environment and work closely with the New York Independent System Operator (NYISO), other transmission owners and the New York State Public Service Commission to help ensure a high level of power-system reliability.

 Customers can obtain service on the New York transmission system through the NYISO's OASIS (Open Access Same-Time Information System) node.
 All transmission service in the state is subject to the NYISO Open Access Transmission Tariff (OATT).
 Details of the tariff can be found on the NYISO web site.